Boarding Schools for Boys in Mcdonough, Georgia…

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we provide vocational training in several topics, like carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+Besides all aspects of boating and seamanship, we provide vocational training in several topics, like carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.

 Normal high school classes run year-round and can be accelerated, letting students catch up wherever they may be lagging academically.
 Boys who complete the Safe Harbor program receive a Florida high school diploma, and many continue their education at two-year and four-year colleges.